eirslett/kubectl-windows/README.md

 ## Download a pre-built Windows binary

-I've built a binary for you.
-It's commited into this repository.
-It's called kubectl-1.1.3.exe.
-You can [download it](https://github.com/eirslett/kubectl-windows/raw/master/kubectl-1.1.3.exe) and put it somewhere in your PATH.
-(I suggest that you rename it to kubectl.exe)
+See [releases](https://github.com/eirslett/kubectl-windows/releases), download kubectl.exe, and put kubectl.exe somewhere in your PATH.

 #### Configuring kubectl to use a remote kubernetes cluster